sheenamt/msings/README.rst

  * msi_bed
  * msi_intervals

-1. Edit the settings.conf to point to the absolute path to the reference fasta used to align this bam and  ensure the analytic parameters are correct:
+1. Edit the settings.conf to point to the absolute path to the reference fasta used to align this bam:

     ref_fasta = /path/to/ref.fasta

- MSI default analytic parameters:
+2. Optional - Edit the settings.conf to MSI default analytic parameters:

     multiplier = 2.0
- * this is the number of standard deviations from the baseline that is required to call instability
+ * "multiplier" is the number of standard deviations from the baseline that is required to call instability

     msi_min_threshold = 0.2
- * this is the maximum fraction of unstable sites allowed to call a specimen MSI negative
+ * "msi_min_threshold" is the maximum fraction of unstable sites allowed to call a specimen MSI negative

     msi_max_threshold = 0.2
- * this is the minimum fraction of unstable sites allowed to call a specimen MSI positive
+ * "msi_max_threshold" is the minimum fraction of unstable sites allowed to call a specimen MSI positive

  * If the fraction of unstable sites falls between the thresholds, the specimen is considered indeterminate.
 (By default, no indeterminate calls are permitted)

- 2. Edit the data.conf file by adding the absolute paths of the input bams.
+3. Edit the data.conf file by adding the absolute paths of the input bams.
 This is where you can assign a new name to the sample output files.
 Output files will have A01 and A02 prefixes in this case:

     [specimen_data]